 49ers lose Garoppolo to possible ACL injury

-The San Francisco 49ers endured a heavy loss Sunday after star quarterback Jimmy Garoppolo was badly injured, forcing his exit from a game that ended in a 38-27 loss against the Kansas City Chiefs at Arrowhead Stadium, The San Francisco Chronicle reported.
+The San Francisco 49ers endured a heavy loss Sunday after star quarterback Jimmy Garoppolo was badly injured, forcing his exit from a game that ended in a 38-27 loss against the Kansas City Chiefs at Arrowhead Stadium.

+The 26-year-old quarterback, who signed a $137 million contract with the 49ers in February, may be out for the season after suffering an injury Sunday in an attempt to rally his team.
 The team fears Garoppolo tore his left anterior cruciate ligament.

-Garoppolo, who signed a five-year $137.5 million extension in February, expects his season is over, according to teammate C.J.
-Beathard.
-The 49ers loss topped off its third consecutive losing streak in Kansas City.
+With five minutes remaining against the Chiefs, the 49ers were trailing 38-24 when Garoppolo led them on a near-scoring drive in the final minutes.

+The Chiefs’ defense responded by sacking Garoppolo on consecutive plays before flushing him from the pocket on the third-and-goal from the 20-yard line.
+That's when the San Francisco quarterback headed for the sideline.

 Garoppolo's left knee buckled just before the Chiefs' cornerback delivered a shoulder-to-shoulder blow, sending Garoppolo down.
-Garoppolo was on the turf for a couple of minutes before he was helped to his feet and eventually carted off.
+Garoppolo was on the turf for a couple of minutes before he was helped to his feet and eventually carted off late in a 38-27 loss to Kansas City.

+Justin Houston, a linebacker for the Chiefs, said it appeared the quarterback should have stepped out of bounds rather than absorb the hit.

+“I think that was his fault,” Houston told The New York Times.
+“I pray he’s not hurt, it’s nothing serious, but as a quarterback you should step out of bounds.
+It’s only an inch.
+An inch wouldn’t have made a difference.
+You got the yardage.
+You need to be smart.”

 Garoppolo’s ousting is the 49ers second loss after top running back Jerick McKinnon, who endured a season-ending knee injury last month.
 The team now has only two other quarterbacks on the roster.